civetweb/civetweb/docs/UserManual.md

 Path to a file for access logs.
 Either full path, or relative to current working directory.
 If absent (default), then accesses are not logged.

+### enable\_directory\_listing `yes`
+Enable directory listing, either `yes` or `no`.

 ### error\_log\_file
 Path to a file for error logs.
 Either full path, or relative to current working directory.
 If absent (default), then errors are not logged.

-### enable\_directory\_listing `yes`
-Enable directory listing, either `yes` or `no`.

-### enable\_keep\_alive `no`
-Enable connection keep alive, either `yes` or `no`.

-Experimental feature.
-Allows clients to reuse TCP connection for subsequent HTTP requests, which improves performance.
-For this to work when using request handlers it's important to add the correct Content-Length HTTP header for each request.
-If this is forgotten the client will time out.

 ### global\_auth\_file
 Path to a global passwords file, either full path or relative to the current